 We support the Changemakers of society

 We believe that change is possible by supporting those who represent it.
 Human rights defenders, environmental activists, and diaspora communities from conflict areas are our most powerful catalysts for both conflict resolution and peace building.

 We benefit from the knowledge our diversity brings

-Many of our colleagues have fled their home countries to escape repression or violence, and have found refuge here in The Hague.
-The Hague Peace Projects has helped them to consolidate their position here in The Netherlands, to reconnect with and expand their networks by pursuing their own projects, and to work together with local organizations and communities to further their human rights objectives in The Netherlands and in their countries of origin.
+Many of our colleagues have fled their countries of origin in order to escape repression or violence, and have found their refuge here in The Hague.
+The Hague Peace Projects has helped them to consolidate their position here in The Netherlands, to reconnect with and expand their networks, and to pursue their own projects and work together with local organizations and people that help to further their human rights objectives.

 How did we start?

 The Hague Peace Projects was founded in 2014 by four human rights professionals who were worried by a quick succession of new conflicts emerging globally at the time: Syria, Yemen, Central African Republic, Ukraine, and Libya.
 At the same time, many unsolved conflicts continued to take the lives of innocent people in Iraq, Afghanistan, Somalia, Congo, and many other places.

 Having worked intensively with refugees and human rights defenders who had come to the Netherlands from conflict areas, we recognized in them a powerful catalyst for social change.
 However, there was no infrastructure for these activists who had become victims of conflict and oppression to continue their work for peace and justice.
 Rarely did they get involved in the established human rights and development efforts.
 Considering this omission as an enormous waste of wisdom and experience, we decided that a new organization needed to be created in order to provide them with the opportunity to continue their work from within their diaspora communities.